irebernardidev/Footwear-Fusion/README.md

 <br/>

 ## **Deployment**
-The project was developed using Gitpod as the IDE, committed to Git as a local repository, and pushed/ stored to GitHub.
+The project was developed using Visual Studio Code as the IDE, committed to Git as a local repository, and pushed/stored to GitHub.
 The web application is deployed on Heroku because we can't host a Python project on Github pages, with static and media files stored in AWS S3.
 The repository itself is hosted on Github.

 ### **A. How To Use This Project**
 To use and further develop this project you can either fork or clone the repository.

 #### **Fork GitHub Repository**
 By forking the GitHub repository you can make a copy of the original repository on your GitHub account to view and/or make changes without affecting the original repository, by using the following steps:

 1. Log in to GitHub.
 2. Navigate to the main page of the GitHub Repository that you want to fork.